apache/sandesha/README.txt

 Support
 ===================

-Any problem with this release can be reported to WS-FX the mailing list If you are sending email to the mailing list make sure to add the [Sandesha] prefix to the subject.
+Any problem with this release can be reported to sandesha the mailing list If you are sending email to the mailing list make sure to add the [Sandesha] prefix to the subject.

 Mailing list subscription:
-    fx-dev-subscribe@ws.apache.org
+    sandesha-dev-subscribe@ws.apache.org

 Thank you for your support on Sandesha!